Pret a Manger

 Pret a Manger (/ˈprɛt ə ˈmɒ̃ʒeɪ/; French for "ready to eat") is a British multinational sandwich shop chain founded in London, England in 1983.
 It is popularly referred to simply as Pret.
 As of September 2025, Pret had 717 locations across 19 countries and territories, including 474 in the UK (369 of which were in London) and 67 in the United States.
-Pret a Manger has additional locations in Belgium, Canada, France, UAE, Germany, Greece, Luxembourg, Hong Kong, India, Ireland, Italy, Kuwait, Portugal, Qatar, Saudi Arabia, Singapore, Spain, South Africa and Switzerland.
+Pret a Manger has additional locations in Belgium, Canada, France, Germany, Greece, Hong Kong, India, Ireland, Italy, Kuwait, Luxembourg, Portugal, Qatar, Saudi Arabia, Singapore, South Africa, Spain, Switzerland, and the UAE.

 History

 First restaurant

 Jeffrey Hyman founded the first Pret a Manger in London on 21 October 1983.
 The first shop opened in Hampstead, Camden, in 1984.
 The name Prêt à Manger was originally based on prêt-à-porter, French for "ready-to-wear clothing".

 Beginning in June 1983, the company traded at 58 Hampstead High Street for 18 months, during which time takings fell below the point of breaking-even, forcing the company into liquidation.
 Both the name and visual branding were purchased from liquidator David Rubin by two university friends, Sinclair Beecham and Julian Metcalfe.